Massachusetts Institute of Technology

 Reviews and analyzes federal and state regulation of air and water pollution and hazardous wastes.
 Analyzes pollution as an economic problem and the failure of markets.
 Emphasizes use of legal mechanisms and alternative approaches (such as economic incentives and voluntary approaches) to control pollution and to encourage chemical accident and pollution prevention.

-Examines the economic impact of climate change, the costs of mitigation, and the challenges that climate change poses to conventional approaches to policy analysis, including among others: the paradoxes of intergenerational discounting; the difficulty of taking account of extreme uncertainty and irreversible risks, and incorporation of non-monetized values into a cost-benefit framework.
+Examines the economic impact of climate change, the costs and benefits of mitigation, and the challenges that climate change poses to conventional approaches to policy analysis, with a focus on the December 2015 international climate negotiations in Paris.